code-pushup/cli/examples/plugins/src/package-json.plugin/Readme.md

 ### Dependencies Audit

-This audit checks the dependencies of the project and validates that the dependencies are up to date.
+This audit checks the dependencies of the project and validates that the dependencies are upto date.

 ```typescript
 // code-pushup.config.ts